ArtifactForms/nbt/README.md

 ## Reading

-The following example shows how to read a gzipped NBT file:
+The following example shows how to read a compressed (gzip) NBT file:

 ```java
 boolean compressed = true;